cashubtc/nuts/xx.md

 ```

 - **quote**: an array of **unique** quote IDs previously obtained via the [NUT-04 creation process][04-creation].
+  - Array MUST NOT be empty
+  - All quote IDs MUST be unique (no duplicates)
   - **All quotes MUST be from the same payment method** (indicated by `{method}` in the URL path).
   - **All quotes MUST use the same currency unit**.
 - **outputs**: an array of blinded messages (see [NUT-00][00]).